MobleyLab/wbointerpolation/WBO_dataset_analysis/README.md

 ### General info

 My green planet is set up to match the git repository as closley as possible.
 The main differences is that the data sections will actually be populated in my green planet account.
 Any files that have the exact same name as files listed above are the exact same, in the following sections I will describe files that were not described above, mostly slurm files.
+All files are in the WBO_dataset_analysis directory which can be found in the base directory after logging in at /export/nfs0home/djcabrer/.

 ### eMolecules